thewachdog/personal-notes/CyberSec/career.md

 ### Offensive security:

-largest area in cybersec
+Largest area in cybersec

-includes attackin applications, find vulns, etc
+Includes attackin applications, find vulns, etc

-this is for me if i:
+This is for me if i:
 - enjoy how things work
 - am analytical (likes collectin analyzin info , make decisions nd solves prob)
 - thinks out of the box

-most common job here is penetration tester (a person who legally employed by an organisation to find vulns in their products)
+Most common job here is penetration tester (a person who legally employed by an organisation to find vulns in their products)

 Penetration tester needs more knowledge including:
 - web app sec